kent013/PhotoSubmitter/README.md

 UINavigationController is needed to present built-in WebView and PasswordView.
 To provide UINavigationController to the PhotoSubmitter, you may implement `PhotoSubmitterAuthControllerDelegate`'s method `(UINavigationController *) requestNavigationControllerToPresentAuthenticationView` in your client code.

 Before using OAuth services, you must submit to their developer program to obtain API-Key and API-Secret.
-After you've got key and secret pair, copy [PhotoSubmitterAPIKey-template.h](https://github.com/kent013/tottepost/blob/master/tottepost/PhotoSubmitter/PhotoSubmitterAPIKey-template.h) as PhotoSubmitterAPIKey.h in the same directory and modify appropriate constants with your key and secret.
+After you've got key and secret pair, copy `PhotoSubmitter/Services/[ServiceName]PhotoSubmitter/[ServiceName]APIKey-template.h` as `PhotoSubmitter/Services/[ServiceName]PhotoSubmitter/[ServiceName]APIKey.h` in the same directory and modify appropriate constants with your key and secret.
 For instance, if you want to use flickr, you may modify

 ```
 #define PHOTO_SUBMITTER_FLICKR_API_KEY @""